Posted January 30, 2025 in Telehealth

-If you’re considering adding injury triage to your occupational healthcare program, here are five common questions answered for you.
+If you’re considering adding injury and illness triage to your occupational healthcare program, here are five common questions answered for you.

-Injury triage is a pre-claim solution that helps injured workers get to the right level of care for their needs, no matter when or where they are working.
+Workers’ comp nurse triage service is a pre-claim solution that helps injured workers get to the right level of care for their needs, no matter when or where they are working.
 Providing workers access to skilled injury triage nurses helps those who don’t require care from an emergency room or urgent care facility manage their injuries and return to work, while ensuring those workers who do require offsite care get to the right type of care for their needs.

 Here’s the typical process of telephonic injury triage:

-2. The employee, their supervisor or another individual calls the triage line.
+2. The employee, their supervisor or another individual calls the nurse triage hotline.

 3. They are connected directly with a skilled, trained triage nurse.

-5. If the worker’s condition is determined to be manageable by first aid, the triage nurse walks the caller through the self-care first aid steps required.
+5. If the worker’s condition is determined to be manageable by first aid and there is no medical treatment needed, the triage nurse walks the caller through the self-care first aid steps required.

 6. If the worker requires offsite care, the triage nurse makes a recommendation of the type of care required (calling 911, emergency room or urgent care facility, for example).
 They can help the worker find the nearest in-network facility to meet their needs, if necessary, and forward information collected during the injury triage call to that facility.